Find opportunities to win with client social media audits

 • Links to their website, landing page, or another value offer

-• Content is formatted correctly for each platform
+• Content that is formatted correctly for each platform

 • Recent account activity

-In your template, take note of any profiles or content pieces that don’t fit with the client’s brand.
-If any of their profiles seem inactive or inconsistent, this is a great opportunity for you to come in and provide strategies or recommendations.
+In your template, take note of any profiles or content pieces that don’t fit the client’s brand.
+If any of their profiles seem inactive or inconsistent, this is a great opportunity for you to step in and provide strategies or recommendations.

 • Engagement rates

-• Content performance (which types of posts are doing the best and which types are missing from your client’s social media)
+• Content performance (which type of content is doing best, and which types are missing from your client’s social media)

-The above metrics will also help identify whether the client's content is truly resonating with their audience.
-If the audience isn’t finding it interesting or useful, it may be time to re-evaluate their content calendar to better fit their industry or niche.
+The above metrics will help determine whether the client's content resonates with their audience.
+If the audience isn’t finding it interesting or useful, it may be time to re-evaluate their content calendar to better align with their industry or niche.

 Consider if your client is reaching their target audience for each platform